San Francisco to Los Angeles via Highway 101: The Scenic Route Locals Love

 The Last Quarter of the Drive From San Francisco to Los Angeles via Highway 101

-You’re in the home stretch now; Santa Barbara to DTLA (Downtown LA) is just 95 miles, but if you need to stop, Camarillo is the last easy off, easy on stop before you get into “LA” with all its freeways.
-If you need a pitstop, bio–break, or need to ready your head for the crazy driving in LA, a quick stop here will do the trick.
+You’re in the home stretch now; Santa Barbara to DTLA (Downtown LA) is just 95 miles, but if you need to stop, Camarillo is the last easy-off, easy-on stop before you get into “LA” with all its freeways.
+If you need a pit stop, a bio break, or to ready your head for the crazy driving in LA, a quick stop here will do the trick.

 3 Comments